Zamia erosa

 Zamia erosa (also, Marunguay) is a species of cycad native to the Caribbean islands of Jamaica, Cuba, and Puerto Rico, described by Orator Fuller Cook and Guy N. Collins in 1903.
 The species formerly known as Z. amblyphyllidia (described in 1987) was determined in 2010 to be the same species as Z. erosa.
 It is listed as vulnerable by the IUCN Red List.

+Mutualism

+The beetle Pharaxonotha portophylla is in an obligatory mutualistic relationship with Zamia erosa, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.